adfeel220/Saihu-TSN-Analysis-Tool-Integration/README.md

 ```
 Convert a network description file from either physical network or output-port network and return both paths of network definition files, where one is converted from the original infile.
 - `in_netfile`: The path to input network description file in either physical network ending in `.xml` or output-port port network ending in `.json`.
 - `out_netfile`: (Optional) The output path you want to store the converted file.
-If not assigned, it automatically generate a file in `temp_path`.
+If not assigned, it automatically generate a file in `temp_path` with name `tempnet`.
 - `target`: (Optional) String of either `json` or `xml`.
 Return the target format only with the other output being `None` if target is specified and no conversion needed.
 Default is `None`, where it outputs both formats anyway.

 The 2 return values are paths to the network description files, one is the output-port network and the other is the physical network.